-This course conveys the fundamental thermodynamic principles and analysis methods, with an emphasis on applications to engineered systems and processes.
-The topics covered include basic concepts and definitions, first law of thermodynamics and its applications to closed and open systems, second law of thermodynamics, equations of state, thermodynamic property relations, ideal gas mixtures, psychrometrics, reacting mixtures, and chemical and phase equilibrium.
-Examples of using thermodynamic principles for design and performance analysis are given for selected systems and components such as conventional and renewable-based power plants, engines, heat pumps, buildings, air conditioners, fuel cells, and chemical reactors.
+This course conveys the fundamental thermodynamic principles and analysis methods.
+The topics covered include basic concepts and definitions, first law of thermodynamics and its applications to closed and open systems, second law of thermodynamics, equations of state, thermodynamic property relations, ideal gas mixtures, psychrometrics, reacting mixtures, chemical and phase equilibrium.
+The course briefly explores relations between thermodynamics and information theory.
+Application examples are presented for engineered and natural systems and processes, and cover energy, materials and process engineering, natural and built environments, biology and medicine, earth sciences, and astrophysics.

 - Evaluate physical properties of solids, fluids and gases.

 - Formulate mass and energy balances for closed and open systems without and with chemical reactions, and perform their exergetic analysis.